Mjjamy/Inventory-and-Supplier-Management-System-MySQL/README.md

 * Products and suppliers are linked via the `ProdSupplier` table (many-to-many relationship).
 * Inventory levels and restock schedules are predefined for test use.
-* Data provides a solid base for testing queries like low stock detection and restock tracking.

 ## Key Queries

-This section includes essential SQL queries used to **analyze and manage the inventory system** — from checking stock levels to tracking supplier performance.
+This section includes essential SQL queries used to **analyze and manage the inventory system**.

 ### 1. Fetch Products That Need Restocking or Are Out of Stock